solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 ### Task 4: Provision Azure Data Lake Storage Gen2

-Azure Data Lake Storage Gen2 will be critical for several integration points throughout the hands-on lab.
+Azure Data Lake Storage Gen2 will be critical for integration throughout the hands-on lab.

 1. Navigate to the [Azure portal](https://portal.azure.com).